-Students from historically marginalized castes and tribes have for decades been drawing attention to the abusive behaviour and casteist harassment perpetrated by their privileged caste seniors and colleagues (3).
+Students from historically marginalised castes and tribes have for decades been drawing attention to the abusive behaviour and casteist harassment perpetrated by their privileged caste seniors and colleagues (3).
 In instances of deaths by suicide and suicide attempts, there is invariably a history of prolonged insults and torture.
 So while not all the abuse in teaching hospitals and medical colleges is directly related to caste, casteism does fuel much abuse, and Dalits and Adivasis end up bearing the most adverse consequences.
 This disparity is seen even in other professional institutions, not to mention the society as a whole.
 Beginning in 1992 with the death by suicide of Chuni Kotal, a student from the Lodha tribe in Bengal - an incident which many senior doctors today might remember - instances of harassment of Dalit and Adivasi scholars have been unsettlingly regular (4).
 The colleagues of one such Dalit scholar, Senthilkumar, wrote in 2008: “How many more dropouts, humiliations and deaths will we need before recognising that institutions must be held accountable and the guilty punished?”
 (5)

 Two recent studies by anthropologists provide a visceral picture of how casteism, and caste-based myths around intelligence and merit, are dominant in Indian institutions.
 One of these, by Harvard university professor Ajantha Subramanian, deals with IIT Madras, in which we hear a former student saying: “SC students… were definitely treated as intellectually inferior… There was a pretty clear sense that they shouldn’t be there but managed to get in only because of the quota.
 Some professors would also treat them very badly” (6) In the other study, which is an important ethnography of MBBS students at AIIMS by Dr. Anna Ruddock, we learn that Dalit and Adivasi students are often labeled as “coasters” - with the flawed, offensive assumption that reservations somehow make the process of admission “easy” for them (7).